TBarry95/DIA_hadoop_streaming/README.md

   - File is provided in zip folder from moodle submission (tb_ubuntu_mint.pem)

 3. From terminal, run main.py:
-  - main file runs all possible scripts.
+  - main.py file runs all possible scripts.
 Posible scripts include:
       1. Gathering tweets from tweepy.
            - full dataset takes 3 hours to run (150k+ tweets)
            - for testing, this only collects 1 page per account and ignores the result.